samhobbs-dev/week1-ai-ml-fundamentals/quizzes/quiz_04_cnn_training.md

 ### 1. What is the main advantage of CNNs over Dense networks for image tasks?

-- [ ] A) CNNs are faster to train
-- [ ] B) CNNs exploit spatial structure through local connectivity and weight sharing
+- [ ] A) CNNs exploit spatial structure through local connectivity and weight sharing
+- [ ] B) CNNs have more parameters
-- [ ] C) CNNs can only process images
+- [ ] C) CNNs are faster to train
-- [ ] D) CNNs have more parameters
+- [ ] D) CNNs can only process images

 <details>
 <summary><b>Click for Solution</b></summary>

-**Correct Answer:** B) CNNs exploit spatial structure through local connectivity and weight sharing
+**Correct Answer:** A) CNNs exploit spatial structure through local connectivity and weight sharing

 **Explanation:** CNNs use local filters that detect patterns anywhere in the image (translation invariance), share weights across locations (fewer parameters), and learn hierarchical features (edges to textures to objects).

 - **Why others are wrong:**
+  - B) CNNs typically have FEWER parameters than equivalent Dense networks
-  - A) CNNs can actually be slower due to many convolutions
+  - C) CNNs can actually be slower due to many convolutions
-  - C) CNNs also work on audio, time series, text
+  - D) CNNs also work on audio, time series, text
-  - D) CNNs typically have FEWER parameters than equivalent Dense networks
 </details>

 ---

 ### 2. What does "translation invariance" mean in CNNs?

-- [ ] A) The network can translate text
-- [ ] B) A feature can be detected regardless of its position in the image
+- [ ] A) A feature can be detected regardless of its position in the image
-- [ ] C) The network moves during training
-- [ ] D) Images are automatically translated to different languages
+- [ ] B) Images are automatically translated to different languages
+- [ ] C) The network can translate text
+- [ ] D) The network moves during training

 <details>
 <summary><b>Click for Solution</b></summary>

-**Correct Answer:** B) A feature can be detected regardless of its position in the image
+**Correct Answer:** A) A feature can be detected regardless of its position in the image

 **Explanation:** The same convolutional filter slides across the entire image, so it detects the same pattern (e.g., a cat's eye) whether it appears in the top-left corner or bottom-right corner.

 - **Why others are wrong:**
-  - A, D) "Translation" here refers to spatial position, not language
+  - B, C) "Translation" here refers to spatial position, not language
-  - C) Networks don't physically move
+  - D) Networks don't physically move
 </details>

 ---

 ### 3. In a convolution operation, what does the filter/kernel do?

-- [ ] A) Deletes pixels from the image
+- [ ] A) Converts the image to grayscale
-- [ ] B) Slides across the input, computing weighted sums to detect features
+- [ ] B) Deletes pixels from the image
 - [ ] C) Increases the image size
-- [ ] D) Converts the image to grayscale
+- [ ] D) Slides across the input, computing weighted sums to detect features

 <details>
 <summary><b>Click for Solution</b></summary>

-**Correct Answer:** B) Slides across the input, computing weighted sums to detect features
+**Correct Answer:** D) Slides across the input, computing weighted sums to detect features

 **Explanation:** The filter is a small matrix (e.g., 3x3) that slides across the image.
 At each position, it computes the element-wise product and sum, producing a value in the output feature map.
 Different filters detect different features.

 - **Why others are wrong:**
+  - A) Color conversion is separate preprocessing
-  - A) Convolution doesn't delete data
+  - B) Convolution doesn't delete data
   - C) Convolution typically reduces or maintains size
-  - D) Color conversion is separate preprocessing
 </details>

 ---

 ### 4. What is a feature map?

-- [ ] A) A geographic map of features
-- [ ] B) The output of a convolutional layer showing where features were detected
+- [ ] A) The output of a convolutional layer showing where features were detected
+- [ ] B) The input image
-- [ ] C) A list of all possible features
+- [ ] C) A geographic map of features
-- [ ] D) The input image
+- [ ] D) A list of all possible features

 <details>
 <summary><b>Click for Solution</b></summary>

-**Correct Answer:** B) The output of a convolutional layer showing where features were detected
+**Correct Answer:** A) The output of a convolutional layer showing where features were detected

 **Explanation:** Each filter produces one feature map.
 High values indicate where the filter's feature was detected.
 With 32 filters, you get 32 feature maps, each highlighting different patterns.

 - **Why others are wrong:**
+  - B) Feature maps are outputs, not inputs
-  - A) Not a geographic map
+  - C) Not a geographic map
-  - C) Feature maps are 2D arrays of activations
+  - D) Feature maps are 2D arrays of activations
-  - D) Feature maps are outputs, not inputs
 </details>

 ---